Housing standards and enforcement

 A staged approach is taken to enforcement wherever possible to ensure solutions are initially sought through advice, co-operation and agreement.
 However, where this is not successful there will be cases where formal action is necessary and this may ultimately lead to prosecution or other summary action.
 Prosecution incurs a real cost to the council.
 Fines are usually small and these are not allocated to the local authority.

 The Housing and Planning Act 2016 provides Local Housing Authorities an alternative enforcement option for non-compliance with certain Housing Act 2004 offences rather than taking a prosecution in Court.
 This is with a Civil Penalty Fine.
 The provisions do not replace the option for prosecution, and it is expected that a prosecution would still be taken in the most serious of cases or for repeat offenders.
 West Suffolk has a Civil Sanctions Policy which sets out the framework within which decisions will normally be made with regard to issuing Civil Penalties and to applying for a Rent Repayment Order in relevant cases.
 Each case will be dealt with on its own merits, having regard to its particular circumstances.
 This policy is supplementary to the Council’s overarching Enforcement Policy.
+You can also view the Civil Penalty Guidance published by the Government.

 All privately rented properties have to obtain a gas safety certificate for appliances on a yearly basis.
 Please visit Gas Safe Register for further information.